cwmccann/adventofcode2023/day09/README.md

-# Advent of Code 2023: Day 9: XXXXMirage Maintenance
+# Advent of Code 2023: Day 9: Mirage Maintenance

 Visit the problem statement at [Advent of Code 2023 Day 9](https://adventofcode.com/2023/day/9).